 Students will work on hand building techniques such as pinch, coil, slab, and draped forms, as well as throwing pots on the wheel.
 In addition, you will learn to decorate the surface of your piece by adding texture, pressing or carving texture, as well as glazing (painting) techniques.
 You will create functional pottery such as bowls and dishes, as well as sculptures out of clay.
 If you have had pottery before, and want to continue developing your skills, you can have advanced credit coursework in this time period.
 Please see the Art Teacher for details.
-Artisan Workshop Recommendation: Art I .50 credit/1 semester Grades 9-12
+Cultural Arts Workshop Recommendation: Art I .50 credit/1 semester Grades 9-12

-As an artisan workshop student, you will be making handicrafts that are rooted in cultural traditions such as mask making, metal embossing, clay sculpture, silk painting, leatherwork, jewelry making, and tiles.
-You will learn about design, color harmony, and style as well as creating a lot of things you'll treasure for years to come.
-Open Studio Recommendation:: Art I and one additional art course or bringing a portfolio of work to the instructor in order to get approval for admission to the course if you do not have the necessary coursework. .50 credit/ 1 semester Grades 9-12
+As a cultural arts workshop student, focus will be placed on handicrafts that are rooted in cultural traditions such as mask making, metal embossing, clay sculpture, silk painting, leatherwork, jewelry making, and tiles.
+Students will learn about design, color harmony, and style as well as creating pieces of art that will be treasured for years to come.
+Open Studio Recommendation: Art I and one additional art course or teacher permission upon portfolio review .50 credit/ 1 semester Grades 9-12

 Students in this will have a choice of medium and subject matter that they wish to pursue.
 Along with the guidance of the instructor, the student will decide their subject matter as well as the mediums of choice to create their artwork.
 A plan of action will be developed with the teacher's help.
 Area of interest could include things like cartooning, calligraphy, animations, graffiti, abstract art, mixed media, anime, etc. Where do your interests lie?
 It's all about choice!

-Open Studio II Recommendation: Open Studio I .50 credit/1 semester Grades 10-12
+Open Studio IIPrerequisite: Open Studio I

+.50 credit/1 semester Grades 10-12